Horikitasaku/Horikitasaku.github.io/content/en/posts/10-11-telescope.md

 <img src="../../../images/Saturn_small.jpg" alt="Saturn_small" style="zoom: 25%;" />

 It's already beautiful.
-Rings of Jupiter are perfect.
+Rings of Saturn are perfect.

 But I am not willing to use such a low power eyepiece.

-Attempts at automatic calibration using Vega and Jupiter, which have been found, were ultimately successful.
+Attempts at automatic calibration using Vega and Saturn, which have been found, were ultimately successful.

 I got clearer pictures.
 <img src="../../../images/Saturn.jpg" alt="Saturn_small" style="zoom: 25%;" />